lookfirst/node-stratum-server/README.md

 ## Dependencies

 Works fine with NodeJS v12.8.0.
-You will need a bigint-buffer module as well.
+You will need bs58 and bigint-buffer modules as well.